 1. Verify your location

-Verify your location can receive reclaimed water.
-Please click on this link service area map to see the map.
+Verify if your location can receive reclaimed water.
+Please click on the service area map link to see the map.

 2. Sign User Agreement

-Customers sign a User Agreement to comply with the rules and Regulations for reclaimed water use.
+Customers sign a User Agreement to comply with the rules and regulations for reclaimed water use.
 To receive reclaimed water, there must be an in ground irrigation system with a rain gauge (required per Florida Statute 373.62) or hose bib in a locked box.
 A backflow device must be installed on the drinking water supply.
-After connecting to a reclaimed water source, use of potable water for irrigation purposes would no longer be allowed.
+After connecting to a reclaimed water source, use of potable water for irrigation purposes will not be allowed.

 3. Design Review and Plan Check

-Commercial projects with meter sizes larger than 2 inches will need authorized representatives to submit irrigation system design drawings to the City for review and approval and the appropriate plan review fee must be payed.
+Commercial projects with meter sizes larger than 2 inches will need authorized representatives to submit irrigation system design drawings to the City for review, approval, and pay the appropriate plan review fee.
 A conceptual drawing of the customer’s site is required for approval by the City of Panama City Beach.